rasmaormane/testing/content/user-guide/getting-started/index.md

     1. 🎲 Monte Carlo (MC)
     2. ⚖️ Law of Propagation of Uncertainty (LPU)
     3. ⛰️ Gaussian Process Regression (GPR)
+    4. 📈 Standard deviation
-  - Interpolate data
+  - Interpolate data & uncertainties
     1. Linear
     2. Quadratic
     3. Cubic
-  - Interpolate uncertainties
-    1. Standard deviation
   - Extrapolate data
-    2. Analytical method
+    1. Analytical method
   - Plot results

-_Several of the methods listed above apply to more than one of the applications, for more information refer to [examples]({{< relref "/user-guide/examples" >}})._
+_Several of the methods listed above apply to more than one of the applications.
+For more information refer to [examples]({{< relref "/user-guide/examples" >}})._

 ## 6. 📈 Advanced use.